-We all love a good story: books, plays, tv and movies.
-We love them so much that we even tell them to ourselves, but not for entertainment.
+Everybody loves a good story: books, tv, movies.
+In fact, we love them so much that we tell them to ourselves but not for entertainment.

-Self-stories are all about protecting ourselves both from an unpleasant truth, as well as the need to take action.
+Self-stories are all about protecting ourselves from an unpleasant truth, as well as avoiding the need to take action.

-Of course, everyone agrees that accepting a distasteful truth keeps us from being caught short, caught by surprise or caught devastated (and that it puts us in that enviable position of strength, a place from which we can act).
+Seeing reality, of course, keeps us from being caught short, caught by surprise or caught devastated; and, it puts us in an enviable position of strength (a place from which we can act).

-By using the process below, that man can ask his boss directly, find he is to be terminated and begin a job search today.
-The woman, rather than dragging out a failing relationship, can free herself to find the right guy, and facing the car, the roof and those chest pains (and having them diagnosed) is better than not—always.
+The man above can ask his boss directly, find he is to be terminated and begin a job search today.
+The woman, rather than dragging out a failing relationship, can free herself to find the right guy, and facing the car, the roof and those chest pains is better than not—always.

-Jan and I had been friends forever, and on one of our usual walks, she was talking about her fiancé: how much he cared about her and how relieved she was, finally, to be in a good relationship.
+Jan and I had been friends forever, and she was talking about her fiancé: how much he cared about her and how relieved she was, finally, to be in a good relationship.

-When she paused, I asked her, “So, what is wrong?”
+When she paused, I asked her, “So, what's wrong?”

 I took a deep breath and said, “When you talk about him, your voice is, um, too cheery; and it has, well, an edge to it.”